 Ergonomically, standing is likely going to cause less physical damage over time.
 With desks and monitors adjusted to the correct height, neck strain and back slumping can be eliminated from daily cell memory.
 Find out more about correct equipment heights here.

-Standing desk benefits also include a pain-free day.
+Standing desk benefits also include a pain-free day, and here is how standing desks help mitigate pain.
 Most office and desk workers know the struggle of back, neck, and shoulder pain; the weekly visits to the chiropractor, the massages, the baths… all for some temporary relief.
 A Stanford University study found that workers who used sit-stand/stand stations reported reduced back pain after 3 months of using the equipment.
-Overall they thought less about pain throughout the day.
+Overall, they thought less about pain throughout the day.
 The height adjustable desks stretched out the compiled weight towering over their lower backs until they no longer experienced chronic spinal pain or pressure.

 Amongst many leading causes of cancers, an astonishing amount include prolonged sitting as a contributing factor in their onset.
 Researchers estimate a whopping 43,000 cases of colon cancer, and a dizzying 49,000 cases of breast cancer are set in motion at least partly due to lack of physical activity.
 Following not far behind is 37,200 cases of lung cancer, 30,600 cases of prostate cancer, 12,000 cases of endometrial cancer and 1,800 cases of ovarian cancer.
 Yikes.

 Having a standing workstation benefits every part of the human body.
 It also encourages movement.
 Since the momentum of being up is already in motion, it's easier for people to take the small step towards movement.
 This could be weight shifting, swaying, and short walks.
 Restlessness and minor motion can be extremely beneficial to healthy organs and function.